jacobmakarsky/pepe/specs/README.md

   systems team consuming the spec is also key!
 - **Secure:** This is self-evident.
   User’s assets are at stake.
 Every component of the system must be incredibly secure.
-- **Decentralizable:** Optimism must be designed to avail itself of the security and censorship-resistant guarantees achieved by a decentralized system.
+- **Decentralizable:** Pepe must be designed to avail itself of the security and censorship-resistant guarantees achieved by a decentralized system.
   Currently centralized components of the system should have a clear path towards decentralization.
   Already decentralized components of the system should be protected and preserved.